Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Income Tax on Awards, Prizes, and Lottery Winnings in India

-A lot of reality shows are trending these days, offering large prizes - running into crores - or prizes such as houses or cars.
-From the pioneering show, Kaun Banega Crorepati (KBC) to Fear Factor - and reality shows such as Indian Idol, Roadies, Sa Re Ga Ma Pa, and Dance India Dance offer huge chunks of prizes in cash as well as kind, i.e., in the form of cars or houses, etc. This form of income earned is taxable, and TDS is deducted before giving away lottery, game shows, or talent shows income.
+From the pioneering show, Kaun Banega Crorepati (KBC) to Fear Factor and reality shows such as Indian Idol, Roadies, Sa Re Ga Ma Pa, and Dance India Dance offer huge chunks of prizes in cash as well as kind, i.e., in the form of cars or houses, etc. This form of income earned is taxable, and TDS is deducted before making the payment for lottery, game shows, or talent shows income.
+This guide will help you understand how the income from awards, prizes, and lotteries is taxed in India.

 Awards and their Tax implication